Notes on the Geography of Zimbabwe: From Harare to Masvingo

-We've arrived at the main corner in Masvingo, known as Fort Victoria (or Victoria or Fort Vic) until 1982.
-The sign to the airport is misleading: flights to Harare and Bulawayo were listed in the May, 1999, issue of the Official Airline Guide but they were gone by 2001 and haven't been restored.
+We've continued south and arrived at the main corner in Masvingo, known as Fort Victoria (or colloquially as Victoria or Fort Vic) until 1982.
+The sign to the airport is misleading: flights to Harare and Bulawayo were listed in the May, 1999, issue of the Official Airline Guide but they were gone by 2001.

 Beitbridge, across the Limpopo and 180 miles farther along the road we've been on, marks the South African border.
 The Great Zimbabwe University is a post-independence institution just outside of town.

 Fort Victoria got a railroad in 1915, but it was only a spur from Gwelo, which is on the mainline from Bulawayo to Harare.
 That isolation was pretty much curtains for the town's ambitions.

 The station is substantial enough that you might think there were passenger trains, and it's true that The South and East African Year Book and Guide for 1929 says that "since the completion of the Railway to Victoria in 1915, this township and the ruins at Great Zimbabwe have been brought within easy reach of the traveller."
 By the 1950s, however, Rhodesian Railways instead ran buses to and from Fort Victoria.
 It apparently wasn't quite the end: you can find photos of the occasional passenger train here at least until the early 1960s.

 No point in being patient today, unless you're willing to ride the very occasional freight.

 At the edge of town, an impromptu market has sprung up along the track.

 Mindful of the town's history, there's a German-built locomotive from the 1950s on the grounds of the grounds of the civic center.